nicolardi/open_blog/src/blog/2-memoizing.md

 Click here [lib/util/memoize.js](https://github.com/webpack/webpack/blame/main/lib/util/memoize.js)

-Click on the "blame" buttom and have a look at the left hand side.
+Click on the "blame" button and have a look at the left hand side.

-There's a commit abot the function name...
+There's a commit about the function name...

 Clicking on it here's the commit